Partial collapsing and the spectrum of the Hodge Laplacian: Gau -Bonnet operator.

-While the $L^2$ solutions correspond to the condition $ \sigma_{\lambda}(1) = 0$ for any $\lambda \leq \frac{1}{2}.$ As a consequence, the extended solutions which are not $L^2$ correspond to boundary terms with conponents in the total eigenspace related with eigenvalues of $A$ in the interval $[- \frac{1}{2}, \frac{1}{2}].$ In the case studied in \cite{AT}, there do not exist such eigenvalues and we had not to take care of extended solutions.
+While the $L^2$-solutions correspond to the condition $ \sigma_{\lambda}(1) = 0$ for any $\lambda \leq \frac{1}{2}.$ As a consequence, the extended solutions which are not in $L^2$ correspond to boundary terms with components in the total eigenspaces related to the eigenvalues of $A$ in the interval $[- \frac{1}{2}, \frac{1}{2}].$ In the case studied in \cite{AT}, there do not exist such eigenvalues and we had not to take care of extended solutions.